RankMath vs Yoast SEO: I tested both (here’s the shocking truth)

 Rank Math is newer, with modern modular coding.
 It’s clean and fast but occasionally introduces small bugs (especially in Analytics modules).

-The plugin receives regular updates (they’re quite active with development), and the team is responsive to bug reports and feature requests.
+The plugin receives regular updates (they’re quite active with development).
+The team is also responsive to bug reports and feature requests.
 In my testing, I encountered zero critical bugs or conflicts with other plugins.

 Yoast SEO (Battle-tested and reliable)